Defenses To Murder Charges Filed In Los Angeles

 But when you're talking about defenses in murder cases, you're talking about also lesser included offenses.
 In other words, somebody may have killed somebody in the heat of passion, and the other party legally provoked that person who killed them, and maybe that's not a murder case; that's a voluntary manslaughter case.

 Fine, they're guilty of something.
 They shot the person.
 They went too far, but they did it because they were in the heat of passion.
 Maybe it was some crime where their significant other was with another person committing adultery.
 They reacted to that unreasonably because they were very emotional — in shock — this is another defense in a murder case, and that is a lesser offense applies.
-Different than murder.
+It's different than murder.

 Another big defense in murder cases is a mental state.
-Sometimes people hallucinate.
-Sometimes they're not operating in their right mind when they commit the offense that killing another person.
+Sometimes, people hallucinate.
+Sometimes, they're not operating in their right mind when they commit the offense that killing another person.
 Sometimes, these mental defenses — depending on the circumstances surrounding the case — can be used to defend the case.
 To either support the murder charge in the San Fernando Valley or mitigate it down to something less.

 If you're charged with a first, you can mitigate it down to a second because of mental issues.
 Or, if you're just charged with murder, you can mitigate it down to something less than murder because, at the time, you did not know right from wrong.
 You could not formulate the intent for murder.